 Understanding PAYG instalments and how they help

-Fortunately there’s a system in place called Pay As You Go (PAYG) which allows you to make payments in advance towards your expected tax bill for that financial year.
+Figuring out how much you will earn in a full year could be quite the headache, even with Rounded’s help.
+Fortunately, Australia has a system in place called Pay As You Go (PAYG), which allows you to make payments in advance towards your expected tax bill for that financial year.

-Paying your tax bill in regular installments (usually quarterly) ensures you don’t fall behind and aren’t hit with an eye-watering bill at the end of the financial year.
+Paying your tax bill in regular instalments (usually quarterly) ensures you don’t fall behind and aren’t hit with an eye-watering bill at the end of the financial year.

-As of 2015 you can manage all of your PAYG installments through the myGov website.
+You can manage all of your PAYG instalments through the myGov website.

 Business Activity Statements (BAS)

-If you’re required to pay GST, you’ll need to complete and lodge a BAS to the ATO every quarter which will contain details about your earnings and business expenses.
+If you’re required to pay GST, you’ll need to complete and lodge a BAS with the ATO every quarter.
+A BAS is a single form that shows:

-As of July 2017 the ATO introduced the simpler BAS format which requires you to report far less information and takes less time to complete.
+In July 2017 the ATO introduced the simpler BAS format, which requires you to report less information and takes less time to complete.